The Most Charming Small Towns in England for Castles, Coastlines, and Culture

 Lewes, East Sussex

-Artsy locals and reams of fascinating history make Lewes a compelling weekend break in England—and it’s also just over an hour from London Victoria by train.
-This market town sits at the eastern end of the South Downs National Park, which means arresting bucolic landscapes are never too far away.
-There’s the ruined Lewes Castle to explore, various food, flea, and craft markets—don’t miss the vegan dumplings by Vegan Peace Foods or the game pies by Sussex Wild Food—throughout each month, and you can wander the creaking hallways of Anne of Cleves House, the home of Henry VIII’s fourth wife.
+This market town sits at the eastern end of the South Downs National Park, which means arresting bucolic landscapes are never far away.
+There’s the ruined Lewes Castle to explore as well as various food, flea, and craft markets throughout each month; you have to try the vegan dumplings by Vegan Peace Food or the game pies by Sussex Wild Food Co.
+You can also wander the creaking hallways of Anne of Cleves House, the home of Henry VIII’s fourth wife.

 Where to stay